CollectionBuilder/cb-docs/docs/software/optional.md

 # Optional Software

 {:.alert .alert-blue }
-Software in this section is optional and **will not be used by CollectionBuilder-GH or -CONTENTdm projects**.
+Software in this section is optional and **will not be used by CollectionBuilder-GH or -Sheets projects**.
 If you want to use Rake tasks to batch process PDF and image files for **CollectionBuilder-CSV**, this software is required!

 Most (*but not all!*) CollectionBuilder projects will involve working with a collection of digital objects, i.e. JPEGs, PDFs, MP3s, etc.